nordcloud/aws-codepipeline-cfn-provider/README.md

 Instead of passing templates directly, it uploads templates to s3 bucket before creating a stack so it can be used to deploy stacks from templates with size > 51kb.

+## Requirements
+Lambda requires an s3 bucket used to store cfn templates.
+The bucket name is set by `PIPELINE_TEMPLATES_BUCKET` environment variable.

 ## Deployment

 aws-codepipeline-cfn-provider uses `Pipenv` to manage Python dependencies.